ganczarek/github-ascii-art/README.md

 ### Why gophers?

-Why go, I hear you ask.
-I had this small project idea and to keep it interesting I had to somehow increase difficulty level.
-I had never used golang before, so it was good opportunity to see what it is all about.
-As a result, the application may be in few places avoidably complicated (e.g. usage of channels and go routines).
+Why Go, I hear you ask.
+I had this small project idea and needed to keep it interesting.
+I had never used golang before, so it was a good opportunity to see what it is all about.
+As a result, in few places the application may be avoidably complicated (e.g. usage of channels and go routines).